Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 ---|

-Depreciation risks include doubts over Chinese growth and the impact of fiscal spending in the US post the election. |
+Depreciation risks include doubts over Chinese growth and the impact of Trump policies and fiscal spending in the US. |

-RBA’s rate differential with the US Federal Reserve, which has started its easing cycle — with numerous cuts expected — may support the AUD’s appreciation. |
+RBA’s rate differential with the US Federal Reserve, which looks to have paused its easing cycle — may hinder the AUD’s appreciation. |

 Tip: Zoom out for better historical context of AUD/USD performance.